alevar/AdaptiveVision/README.md

 ### Installation Instructions:

-> Please endure that you have dh-autoreconf and autoconf installed on your system
+> Please ensure that you have dh-autoreconf and autoconf installed on your system

 > ./autogen.sh